gferhpc/supercomputing.tue.nl/pages/documentation/software/recipes/python.md

 tags: [Software, Module]
 ---

+The TU/e Umbrella HPc cluster has Python modules available, an overview can be found here: [../software/modules/python/]

 Please open a terminal and log in to the cluster.

 To open an interactive Python session, simply type `python3`.
 If you